• Free shipping on all orders

 Therefore, an Australian Shepherd’s coat isn’t similar to a jacket in the traditional sense.
 It doesn’t just keep them warm—it keeps them cool as well.
 At the same time, shaving a double-coated breed does not reduce shedding.
 Instead, they will only shed smaller hairs.

 Furthermore, shaving may permanently disrupt the coat.
 It may not grow back normally, leaving the dog more vulnerable to the elements.
-Continued shaving has a high likelihood of messing up the coat eventually.
+Continued shaving is highly likely to ruin the coat eventually.

 3. Trimming

-For the most part, we don’t recommend any sort of trimming.
 There is little need to trim your Australian Shepherd, except along their feet and occasionally their face.
-If you wish, you can do this with a simple pair of shears.
+You can do this with a simple pair of shears.
 However, many owners prefer to have their dogs professionally groomed.
 Often, professionals know how to give the dog a more natural look.

 short-haired australian shepherd dog standing outdoor